 Today, people recognize them as a loyal, family-oriented dog.
 And they are known for being tolerant of children.

-These dogs have retained an independent nature, a strong prey drive, and can be quite protective of loved ones.
+These dogs have an independent nature, strong prey drive, and can be protective of loved ones.

 Responsible breeders will health test for hip and elbow dysplasia, thyroid problems, and eye conditions.